zuozhenggh/learning-library/developer-library/converged-db-on-premises/graph/graph.md

     ![](./images/IMGG15.PNG)

-## **Step 4:** Load the graph into memory and publish it.
+## **STEP 4:** Load the graph into memory and publish it.

 1. Run the below command in jshell prompt.
-This step will run the script called "04_graphintoMemory.jsh"  which will perform two steps.
-The first step is loading the graph into memory.
-The second step is publishing the graph.
+This STEP will run the script called "04_graphintoMemory.jsh"  which will perform two STEPs.
+The first STEP is loading the graph into memory.
+The second STEP is publishing the graph.
 After running this command we will look at some of the examples about customers and their orders.
     ````
     <copy>
     /open /u01/script/graph_startup/04_graphintoMemory.jsh